 While moving calculators may not include all possible costs, it’s always beneficial to use one as a baseline.
 Just be sure to add these often-overlooked expenses:

-- Boxes, bubble wrap, and other packing accessories can add up quickly.
+- Boxes, bubble cushioning roll, and other packing accessories can add up quickly.

 - Sometimes additional moving company charges can be incurred for using elevators or stairs, or for moving bulky items like pianos.